tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 <img src="./images/shared_data.png" width="600">

-In the diagram above, you see that VMs with "vm_id=foo" share the same shared data strage even though they have different binary (hello.wasm and bye.wasm).
+In the diagram above, you see that VMs with "vm_id=foo" share the same shared data storage even though they have different binary (hello.wasm and bye.wasm).

 Here's the shared data related API of this Go SDK in [hostcall.go](../proxywasm/hostcall.go):